lukemcg32/eecs445/P1/additionalQs.md

 In simple terms, if a coefficient's term is more positive the the model believes that the category contributes more towards +1 (patient death), if it is more negative the model believe it contributes more towards -1 (patient survival) and if it is closer to 0 the model believes it has little effect on the prediction.

 3.1.
-*Include screenshot of work here in PDF*
+*Include 3.1 handwritten here in PDF*

 3.2.a.
 If W_p is a lot greater than W_n it means the model places much greater emphasis on correctly classifying positive cases and heavily penalizes false negatives.
 Under the hood, this shifts the decision boundary toward predicting more positives and will increase sensitivity and reduce specificity.
 Overall, the model will become more cautious about missing positive cases.